 Breathing Space Creative has been in the works for a long time, as a dream.
 I am not only president of BSC, but I am a writer too.
 The idea for Breathing Space Creative came to me after navigating many difficult situations as a new author while walking this tricky CanLit terrain.
 I have experienced racism on panels, sexism at conferences, and I have even had opportunities removed because I spoke up and asked a question about edits, or because I just plain asked for help.
-This is not the CanLit I dreamed of.
+I’ve also had conversations with authors about what they wish they had known about the industry and the supports they wish they had.
 I never expected to strike it rich as a writer (I know, right?), but I had dreams of feeling safe (or as safe as possible) to write, share, and publish my words.
 Since speaking up and asking for what I wanted and needed, I saw a shift in the CanLit cannon, I saw the clouds part.
 Hello silver lining!
 I want other authors to keep going and not give up because of a few negative experiences.
 On the other side of that coin, I know that publishers, publicists, and agents are busy people.
 And although you may love the back and forth with each and every writer, and you might crave the extinguishing of fires, your goal is to get that book out into the world, on time and without burnout.
 Your goal is to put forth the best book possible, and sometimes that means letting some tasks go to experts in this area.
 Enter, Breathing Space Creative, the dream.

 At Breathing Space Creative